Light Yagami

 Light Yagami (夜神 月ライト, Yagami Raito) is the main protagonist of the manga series Death Note, created by Tsugumi Ohba and Takeshi Obata.
 He is portrayed as a brilliant but bored genius who finds the Death Note, a supernatural notebook that allows the user to kill anyone by knowing their name and face, after it is dropped by the Shinigami Ryuk.
-With the power of the Death Note, Light eliminates whom he deems morally unworthy of life, masterminding a worldwide massacre as the mass murderer Kira (キラ).
-He believes he is making the world a better place by purging it of all its impurities, taking the stance of the "God of the new world" and thus fulfilling his goal.
+With the power of the Death Note, Light eliminates those he deems morally unworthy of life, masterminding a worldwide massacre as the mass murderer Kira (キラ).
+He claims that he is making the world a better place by purging it of all its crime and impurities, taking the stance of the "God of the new world" and thus fulfilling his goal, although his massacre involved a significant amount of innocent civilians or law officers.
 Over the course of his efforts to create a world free of crime, wherein he would rule as a godlike figure, Yagami is pursued by law enforcement groups such as the NPA and a world-renowned detective named L.

 In the anime adaptation, he is voiced by Mamoru Miyano in Japanese and by Brad Swaile in the English version.
-In the live-action film series, he is portrayed by Tatsuya Fujiwara with Swaile reprising his role as his English dub voice; he is portrayed by both Kenji Urai and Hayato Kakizawa in the musical; in the TV drama, he is portrayed by Masataka Kubota; his counterpart in the American film is portrayed by Nat Wolff.
+In the live-action film series, he is portrayed by Tatsuya Fujiwara with Swaile reprising his role as his English dub voice; he is portrayed by both Kenji Urai and Hayato Kakizawa in the musical; in the TV drama, he is portrayed by Masataka Kubota; his counterparts in the American film are portrayed by Nat Wolff and Margaret Qualley.
 Yagami's portrayal in the anime was met with praise from critics.